Off-field issues 'positive' for captaincy - Stokes

 Root stepped down amid a difficult period for England's Test team after a run of one win in 17 Tests.

-The suitability of Stokes, who said he had never held ambitions to become captain, as his replacement was questioned by some because of an already heavy workload and the difficult tenures of two previous England all-rounder captains in Andrew Flintoff and Ian Botham.
+The suitability of Stokes, who said he had never held ambitions to become captain, as his replacement was questioned by some because of an already heavy workload and the difficult tenures of two previous England all-rounder captains in Flintoff and Botham.

 "One thing I have always had to deal with since I was 18 or 19 is comparisons to Andrew and Sir Ian Botham," Stokes said.